 Start Your Application

 Click below to begin your application to the JV EnCorps program.

 Where We Serve

-For inquiries about any of our JV Encorps locales, please contact Karen Beal or Helen Pitts.
+We have JV EnCorps communities in six different locales in Oregon and Washington.
+For inquiries about any of our JV Encorps locales, please contact Karen Beal.

 JV EnCorps Program Manager, Karen Beal